Summary: An overlooked city with a lot to offer, but not too much

 Tourism

-From a tourism perspective, Mainz is a fairly well established destination and has all of the offerings you would expect.
+From a tourism perspective, Mainz is a relatively well-established destination with all of the offerings you would expect.
 While it is well suited for day trips from Frankfurt, it lacks the overnight accommodation and experience that would make it worth staying there.
-So for that I give it a solid 7.
+So for that, I give it a solid 7.

 Historical Preservation

-In terms of historical preservation, the city was not built tabula rasa, so much of the older city grid has been preserved.
-This means that there are many individual buildings that have survived scattered around, giving the city an old-world atmosphere, even when not in the main tourist district.
-On a European level its slightly below average, so I think a 5 is appropriate.
+In terms of historic preservation, the city was not reconstructed tabula rasa, so much of the older city grid has been preserved.
+This means that many individual buildings have survived scattered around, giving parts of the city an old-world atmosphere, even when not in the central tourist district.
+On a European level, it’s about average, so 5 is appropriate.

 Cultural Immersion

-Mainz has its own flair for food and drink in addition to a lively student population, which makes cultural immersion rather natural.
-The opportunity for this sort of immersion probably only exists outside of the tourist zone though.
-The old-town itself is probably too small to get this effect at more than a handful of places.
-The size also means that the old-town can feel extremely crowded with tourists at times.
-I give it a 6 for cultural flair but it might be too touristy at times to score higher.
+Mainz has its own flair for food and drink and a lively student population, making cultural immersion rather natural.
+The downside is that the small tourist district can easily fill up with tourists and locals.
+During peak travel season or on market days, the volume of people can be overwhelming.
+I give it a 6 for cultural flair, but it might be too touristy sometimes to score higher.

 Interactivity

 Like most German cities, everything has published opening hours at reasonable times.
-Mainz has the added advantage of being a large city, so there will always be available places to eat or drink regardless of the time or day.
-It looses points in interactivity because some of the interesting things to see are behind locked doors, such as Erthaler Hof, St. Johns and to large extent the Antonine Chapel.
-For that reason its gets an 8.
+Mainz has the advantage of being a large city, so there will always be places to eat or drink, regardless of the time or day.
+It loses points in interactivity because some of the compelling things to see are behind locked doors, such as Erthaler Hof, St. Johns, and the Antonine Chapel.
+For that reason, it gets an 8.

 How to see Mainz

-Getting to the old-town is not necessarily obvious since the main station is rather far away from the main tourist areas.
-The advantage of travelling through the main station is that walking up to Schillerplatz isn’t too far, and is worth seeing its own own regard.
-However, I would recommend taking the S-bahn or light rail to the Roman Theater station and either walking up the Augustinerstraße street or visiting the fortress first.
+Getting to the old town is not necessarily apparent since the central station is far from the main tourist areas.
+The advantage of traveling through the central station is that walking up to Schillerplatz is pretty close and is worth seeing in its own regard.
+However, I recommend taking the S-bahn or light rail to the Roman Theater station, then walking up the Augustinerstraße street, or visiting the fortress first.

-The area of old town in Mainz is fairly concentrated to the South East side of the Cathedral.
-Unlike other towns in Europe which faced systematic destruction, Mainz does not have any additional hidden islands of historical architecture in other parts of the city.
-You could make the argument that Schillerplatz, when looked at from the right angle, counts as concentrated old town, but I think that’s rather generous.
-There are also some nice streets above the city near St. Stephan and the citadel and you may find a few nice corners in the Historicist new town, but they are not worth your time.
+The area of the old town in Mainz is relatively concentrated to the South and East side of the Cathedral.
+Like other cities in Europe, which faced systematic destruction, Mainz has a few other hidden islands of historical architecture elsewhere in the city.
+Schillerplatz, when looked at from the right angle, gives an impression of what was once Mainz’s most illustrious boulevard.
+There are also some pleasant streets above the city near St. Stephan and the citadel.
+You may also find a few nice corners in the Historicist new town, but they are too far away to be a destination.

 Mainz Opening Hours